1st century in Lebanon: 90s

+Religion

+Paganism

+Despite the Roman control over Beirut and its surrounding areas, there is a strong element of continuity with the Hellenistic past.
+The Greek god Poseidon is represented on Roman coins issued by Berytus, and it is almost certain that there was a Temple in the Roman city.

 Ecclesiastical administration

 According to tradition, the diocese of Tripoli in Phoenicia was founded in the apostolic age with Maron chosen as the first bishop by the apostle Peter, and Tyre was the seat of one of the oldest Christian communities, dating back to the dawn of Christianity, and Quartus was the bishop of Berytus (Beirut) c.
 AD 50.
 Traditionally, the Evangelist Mark is considered to have been the first Bishop of Byblos and Silas (Silouan) the first Bishop of Botris, both assigned to their sees by the Apostle Peter.